All articles submitted should be original work and must not be under consideration by other publications.

 1. Design in Theory - DiT manuscripts focus on the history, theory and critical analyses of architecture, urban planning and design and landscape architecture.
 Essays submitted should be a minimum of 5,000 words but no more than 8,000 words.
 (Notes and bibliography are included in the word count).

-2. Design in Practice - DiP manuscripts focus on the practice of architecture, planning and landscape design.
-It is preferential that DiP papers focus on contextual and/or conceptual issues, analysis or critique of proposals or built projects.
-Submissions may also include interviews or practitioner reflections on lessons learned.
-Manuscripts should range from 2,000 to 3,000 words.
+2. Design in Practice - DiP manuscripts focus on the practice of architecture, planning and landscape design as well as pedagogy.
+It is preferential that DiP papers address contextual and/or conceptual issues, analysis or critique of proposals, design and construction processes or built projects.
+Submissions may also include practitioner reflections on lessons learned but should avoid purely descriptive content.
+Manuscripts should range from 3,500 to 5,000 words.

-For those interested in writing book/media/exhibition reviews for IJIA, please submit your CV and your areas of expertise and interest and the books/media/exhibition you wish to review to Pamela Karimi, the Reviews Editor (firstname.lastname@example.org
+For those interested in writing book/media/exhibition reviews for IJIA, please submit your CV and your areas of expertise and interest and the books/media/exhibition you wish to review to Michelle Craig, the Reviews Editor (firstname.lastname@example.org) for consideration.

 Letters and comments on articles and reviews published, editorial themes and topics should be addressed and sent to the Editor of the journal.
 Send letters to email@example.com.